-Unit - 1: Meaning, Nature and scope of Education
+Unit-I : Meaning, Nature and scope of Education

-Meaning of Education - Derivation of the term education - Indian concept of Education - Western concept of Education - Significance of Education-Nature of Education - Scope of Education - Functions of Education - Process of Education.
+Meaning of Education - Derivation of the term education - Indian concept of Education - Western concept of Education - Significance of Education - Nature of Education - Scope of Education - Functions of Education - Process of Education.

-Unit - 2: Aims of Education - Need and classification
+Unit-II : Aims of Education - Need and classification

 Significance of Aims of Education - Factors affecting aims of Education - General aims of Education - Individual and Social aims of Education - Character development aims and vocational aims of Education - Immediate and ultimate aims of Education.
-Increasing productivity - Achieving Social and National Integration - Accelerating the process of Modernization-Cultivating Social, Moral and Spiritual values.